What Does a Human Resources Manager, Generalist, or Director Do?

 Depending on the size of the organization, the HR manager has responsibility for all of the functions that deal with the needs and activities of the organization's people including these areas of responsibility.

 When you ask the question, what does the HR manager, generalist or director do, as you can see, the answer is—a lot.
 The role bears responsibility for all of the processes and systems related to people in an organization.
+They must also consider nonfeasance.

 The role must support the work of managers who supervise and lead the work of these people.
 The HR staff leads efforts for organization development.
 They are seriously involved in defining and developing an organizational culture that enables the organization to succeed in its service to customers.